matthewpalmer/generaterandom/README.md

 A quick way to generate a random alpha-(and/or)-numeric strings of any length.
-I think I probably sourced it from StackOverflow or some forum thread, but I suse it a lot - thought it might be worth sharing.
+I think I probably sourced it from StackOverflow or some forum thread, but I use it a lot - thought it might be worth sharing.

-__npm install randomString__
+`__npm install randomString__`

 All functions include uppercase and lowercase letters.
 It's easy to adjust the potential characters yourself.